 Your UMD bill includes, at a minimum, your on-campus housing fee (if you live on campus).
 It's issued in accordance with UMD billing and payment due dates.
 At this time UMD cannot accept payment from a foreign credit card.

 - Electronic transfer from your U.S. savings or checking account

 U.S. Bank Account

 You have the opportunity to open a U.S. bank account (optional) after you arrive in Duluth.
-This free bank account is offered through the university-affiliated TCF Bank.
-Your TCF Bank account is linked with your U Card (student ID), plus a branch office is located on campus right across the hallway from the Study Abroad office.
-To set up an account you need to provide your Duluth address, your passport, and your UMD student ID number in person.
+This account is offered through the university-affiliated Huntington Bank.
+The Huntington Bank branch office is located on campus right across the hallway from the Study Abroad office.
+To set up an account you need to provide your passport, I-20, I-94, and U-card.

 After your program has completed and your grades are posted, you will need to request an official UMD transcript per your home university's guidelines.
 You can view, print (unofficial), or request official transcripts from UMD One Stop.